extdn/extdn-phpcs/README.md

 Some important labels, used for Github issues:

-- accepted: The rule is accepted by extdn.
+- `accepted`: The rule is accepted by extdn.
 If nobody claimed it yet, you may start working on it
-- experimental: The rule can be implemented as well, but we will try it out with a low severity first before integrating it into the official ruleset
+- `experimental`: The rule can be implemented as well, but we will try it out with a low severity first before integrating it into the official ruleset
-- non-PHPCS: The rule is not feasibly implementable with phpcs, will need additional tools.
+- `non-PHPCS`: The rule is not feasibly implementable with phpcs, will need additional tools.
 We keep it for later.
-- organizational: Non-code related issues
+- `organizational`: Non-code related issues
-- on agenda of hangout: The rule/issue will be discussed in the next community hangout
+- `on agenda of hangout`: The rule/issue will be discussed in the next community hangout

 ### Testing